itiligent/Sonos-OpenWRT-VLANs/README.md

 opkg update
 opkg install igmpproxy
 ```
+**Warning with muticast proxy:**

-_**Warning on muticast proxy:** Sonos device discovery requires SSDP relay across router interfaces, but because SSDP also shares a multicast addresess with the broader uPnP suite, opening up the firewall for SSDP creates potential for other uPnP traffic to punch holes all over your network, especially if uPnP can reach the WAN interface.
-It is therefore stronly recommended to **remove/disable any Universal Plug & Play packages present**.
-If legacy uPnP is a requirement, you must restrict uPnP very carefully.
+Sonos device discovery requires SSDP relay across router interfaces, **_however IGMPproxy disables SSDP relay by default because it shares the same multicast address (239.255.255.250) with the broader uPnP suite._** As such, be advised that without properly restricting multicast, there is potential for all other uPnP traffic to punch holes everywhere (especially if uPnP can reach the WAN interface!).
+This guide shows how to remove the default IGMPproxy restriction and **_safely allow SSDP relay_** between just the LAN, GUEST & IOT VLANs.

+It is strongly recommended to include all firewall rules below as a baseline minimum.
+You should also **remove/disable any Universal Plug & Play packages present**.
+If legacy uPnP is a requirement, you may need to further restrict uPnP very carefully as required.
 [See OpenWRT's uPnP warning here.](https://openwrt.org/docs/guide-user/firewall/upnp/start)_

 ---